 Looking for an emergency dentist in Wolverhampton or the surrounding areas?
-If you have a dental emergency, please contact us.
+If you have a dental emergency, please contact us ASAP.
 You can call or email.
 We will always try to see a patient in pain during practice hours, where possible.

 Dental emergencies present in many ways, such as, toothache, swellings, abscesses and bleeding.

-Help us to help you.
-Tell us the problem so that the emergency dentist can help you, and so we can arrange an appointment for you.
+Most importantly, help us to help you.
+Firstly, tell us the problem so that the emergency dentist can help you, and so we can arrange an appointment for you.
 In most instances, we can provide immediate pain and symptom relief.

 Don't suffer in silence, contact us, the Wolverhampton emergency dentist service, so that we can help.